tonyarnold/Xcode-4-Uncrustify-Automator-Services/README.md

 The "*Uncrustify Selected Source Code*" will only work with Objective-C documents due to the presence of the `-l OC` argument in the workflow script.

+The "*Uncrustify Document*" service will first save any changes you've made to the frontmost source document, and then run it through uncrustify.
+This service should work on any source code document (not just Objective-C documents).

 ### How to ###

 1. Open a document (or multiple documents), or select text in an already open document;
 2. Go to the **Xcode** menu, then select *Services* and make your choice from the scripts starting with "*Uncrustify...*".

-Xcode will ask you if you want to revert to the file on disk - selecting "*Revert*" will show the changes `uncrustify` has made.
+Your file's contents will be updated immediately.

 ## Copyright ##